 - Handrail: Using a linear feature, such as trails, streams, fences, power lines, as a guide along a route.
 Advanced courses may use more subtle handrails, such as swamps, reentrants, ridgelines, and vegetation boundaries.

-- Attack Point: An unmistakable feature near your control that signals you to slow down and use precision navigation to find your control.
+- Attack Point: A clearly identifiable feature near your control that signals you to slow down and use precision navigation to find your control.

-- Collecting features: Features you mentally “check off” on a route that tell you you’re on track; often referred to as “staying in touch with the map.”
+- Collecting features: Features you mentally “check off” along a route that tell you you’re on track; often referred to as “staying in contact with the map.”

-- Catching features: Features behind a control, such as a trail, a stream, or a hill, that tell you you have passed your control.
+- Catching features: Features behind a control, such as a trail, a stream, or a hill, that let you realize that you have passed or overshot your control.